InQuognito/better_elytras/README.md

 ## Installation
 All you need to do to install this pack is properly add the datapack to your world and load it, and equip the resource pack!

-### NOTE: This pack is NOT meant to be used with existing worlds.
+### NOTE: This pack is NOT meant to be used with existing elytras.
 Picking up an elytra will overwrite its data, such as enchantments.

 ## Features